 If you’ve applied for your provisional licence online, it will usually only take about a week to be approved and sent to you.
 Allow 3 weeks for delivery from postal applications.
 If you haven’t heard back after this time, contact the DVLA, who should be able to give you an update.

-Don’t worry—losing your green card isn’t ideal, but there’s no need for panic stations just yet!
-Check out our blog post dedicated to lost or stolen provisional licences to find out your next steps.
+Don’t worry—losing your provisional driving licence isn’t ideal, but there’s no need for panic stations just yet!
+Check out our article on lost or stolen provisional licences to find out your next steps.

 Yes—but they won’t be returned to you in the same envelope as your provisional licence.
 In fact, they could take a further 2 weeks after you receive your licence to turn up through your letterbox.
 If you're left waiting any longer than this, contact the Royal Mail.